motty-mandel/hobby-projects/README.md

 # First project README

-## With this project I just edited the source code where it neede it, and cleaned it up some.
+## With this project I took the source code and polished it up.
+Added